pereznetworks/MyTunes/README.md

 ## using VS Code, continue with or Reinstall Dotnet 9 and Previous Versions of exts and packs

-- Once installed, verify that TargetFrameworks and Package References
+- Verify that TargetFrameworks and Package References
     - These must specify versions of each dependency

 - Once build and debug are successful,